Yolean/krot/README.md

 To prevent services lagging behind (i.e. its code rotting) when this shouldn't be the case we need some visibility on which images the different deployments are running.

-## Motivation
 Introducing `krot`.

-By these three assumptions:
+This project relies on a few assumptions:

-* We havea m monolithic git repository
+* We have a monolithic git repository
 * We use git tags to keep track of the origin of our Docker image SHAs
 * We try to always run explicit SHA images for our deployments